-Seattle-based saxophonist and teaching artist Steve Treseler developed the Game Symphony Workshop in 2016 to fill a need in the music education community: an engaging and non-intimidating introduction to improvisation.
+In 2016, Seattle-based saxophonist and teaching artist Steve Treseler developed the Game Symphony Workshop to bring an engaging and non-intimidating introduction to improvisation to musicians of all ages.

 The workshop breaks through the greatest challenges of teaching improvisation in the classroom: